ANDREI CERVANTES

 THE OUTCOME

-A never-before-done activation program that accelerated the development of Enterprise Design Thinking Coaches for this large health insurance company — in a mere 6 months, versus the 2–3 years it typically takes.
+A never-before-done activation program that upskilled Enterprise Design Thinking Coaches in a mere 6 months (as opposed to 2–3 years).
 Across all 8 Coach dimensions, participants improved by an average of 6.6 points on a 10-point scale.
 The success of this program has earned it the distinction of an official Enterprise Design Thinking offering.

 THE QUESTION

-How might we accelerate adoption of the new automation language around the world?
+How might we accelerate global adoption of a new automation language?

 THE DISCOVERY

-The need is to quickly spread the new automation mindset (using it as a catalyst for reinvention vs. a tool for improving basic tasks), as well as putting in place the behaviors required to act on this mindset.
-Bootcamps are a proven way to spark this momentum, but IBMers already attend way too many bootcamps and enablement events throughout the year.
-Creating a unique and interesting experience is a must.
+The need was to quickly spread a new automation mindset (catalyst for reinvention vs. tool for improving tasks), as well as establish its necessary behaviors.
+Bootcamps had been a proven way to spark momentum, but IBMers already attend way too many of these and other enablement events.
+Creating a unique and interesting experience was a must.

 THE APPROACH

-Homed in on the behaviors that sellers need in order to put the mindset into practice (focus on outcomes first, think big and start small, speak in stories).
+Homed in on the behaviors that sellers need to put the mindset into practice (focus on outcomes first, think big and start small, speak in stories).
 Crafted and delivered a hands-on, two-day experience that reinforced these behaviors.
-In 2020, completely virtualized it for scaled and pandemic-driven delivery.
+Then in 2020, completely virtualized it for scaled and pandemic-driven delivery.

 THE OUTCOME

-A proven, finely tuned, and celebrated bootcamp that averages an NPS of 65, from 400 individuals over 12 global events; impacting ~$80M in 2020 deals.
+A proven, finely tuned, and celebrated bootcamp that averaged an NPS of 65, from 400 individuals over 12 global events — impacting an estimated $80M in the following quarter.

 Remember, NPS spans 200 points, from -100 to +100.
 65 is considered a great score.